About

 Teaching

 I teach courses in environmental anthropology and political ecology, urban anthropology, applied anthropology, and regional courses focusing on sub-Saharan Africa.
 I regularly teach introductory Cultural Anthropology and enjoy teaching ethnographic methods.
 I utilize learner-centered pedagogies and active learning practices in all of my teaching and was honored in 2021 to receive the College of Arts & Sciences Innovative Teaching in the Social Science Award and one of the Delphi Center’s inaugural TILL Teaching Innovation Awards.
-As my interests in the pedagogy, practices, and experiences of teaching and learning in higher education continue to grow, I am also publishing on this topic, especially in collaboration with students.
+As my interests in the pedagogy, practices, and experiences of teaching and learning in higher education continue to grow, I am also publishing on this topic, especially in collaboration with students and colleagues.

 Graduate Student Advising